 7 must-read children's books about inspiring Asian-Americans: Paper Son by Julie Leung and Chris Sasaki

-The story details Wong’s journey from Chinese immigrant to America, to janitor, to art school student to, ultimately, an artist creating the iconic visual style of Disney’s Bambi.
-The hard work, honesty, and determination to accomplish his dreams comes through beautifully, and I would absolutely add Paper Son to those school biography lists for “living history” days, teachers.
+My son has been so captivated by Paper Son: The Inspiring Story of Tyrus Wong, Immigrant and Artist (Amazon and bookshop.org) by Julie Leung and Chris Sasaki.
+Not surprisingly it was also the winner of the American Library Association’s 2021 Asian/Pacific American Award for Best Picture Book.
+The story details Wong’s journey as a Chinese immigrant to America from janitor, to art school student, to ultimately, an artist creating the iconic visual style of Disney’s Bambi.
+The hard work, honesty, and determination it took to accomplish his dreams comes through beautifully, and I absolutely would add Paper Son to any school biography lists for “living history” days, teachers and homeschooling parents.

 7 must-read children's books about inspiring Asian-Americans: Maya Lin by Jeanne Walker Harvey and Dow Phumiruk